Sep 30, 2025

 Can Stash waive an ancillary fee?

 Stash and/or its affiliates may choose to refund or waive certain ancillary fees from time to time.
-A refund or waiver does not change your responsibility to pay similar fees in the future under the Stash Terms and Conditions.
+A refund or waiver is not guaranteed and does not change your responsibility to pay similar fees in the future under the Stash Terms and Conditions.

 Related articles